 There are a lot of web browsers to choose from; each one with all sorts of unique and interesting features!
 Before falling in love with a new web browser, you should be aware that many web browsers don’t come with fraud/phishing and malware protection services.
-You should seriously reconsider your choice if you’ve fallen for one of the browsers that have taken a relaxed approach to keeping you safe on the web.
+You should seriously reconsider your choice if you’ve fallen for one of the browsers that have taken a relaxed approach to keep you safe on the web.

 According to the Safe Browsing Transparency Report from Google, there are a whopping 1.1 million unsafe websites identified as either spreading malware or trying to extract passwords and personal information (“phishing”).
 64 million people run into these websites and are warned about their malicious nature by the Google Safe Browsing service every week!